 Activate up to 4 configs with our PC controller software - use Slots!

 There's one more way to increase the number of possible mappings with the controller to keyboard mapper.
 It is super handy for games with multiple mechanics because usually each of them requires a different set of bindings.
 Our PC controller software permits to apply up to four configs at once for a single device.
 You can switch between them while in-game by pressing a specific button combination on your controller, or you can simply pick one from the main interface.

 I use this feature for Elite Dangerous: first I created different configs for flying, combat, and mining.
 Later, I saved each configuration to a different slot, and now when I need to extract minerals, I simply change from Flying to Mining by using a hotkey (you can modify the hotkey for slots in Preferences).
 That’s how this PC controller software saves my time and nerves! :)

 Note that if you switch to an empty slot, the native gamepad behavior will be active.

 The interface is clear while using slots, let me show the nuances:

 - Download reWASD from our official page.
 You will get a 14-day trial.
 We suggest to use the trial first, but we’re sure this game controller for PC software will melt your heart!

 - Connect your gamepad to PC.
-You’ll see it in the bottom left corner.
-If you have multiple controllers you’ll need to pick the one you want to apply slots to.
+You’ll see it in the bottom left corner, pick the one you want to apply slots to.